npm-simplified/simplified/docs/content-meta.md

 -- (boolean) `single`

 Optional.
-Use to specify that the metadata should only have one value.
+Use to specify that the metadata should only have a single value.

 -- (string) `oldMetaName`